 Switzerland remains at risk of being used as a financial and logistical base to support jihadist groups in planning and carrying out terrorist attacks.
-Currently, the OAG, together with fedpol conducts around 70 proceedings against individuals suspected of being a member and supporting criminal organisations with a terrorist background.
-Investigations have especially been conducted against Swiss residents suspected of supporting criminal/terrorist organisations by conducting propaganda, recruiting or financing foreign terrorist fighters (FTFs) and facilitating their journeys, or of being FTFs themselves and of planning attacks within Switzerland.
-Since 2016, the OAG has secured eight convictions and 15 final penalty orders at trial on terrorism-related charges, all of them regarding either the groups Al-Qaida or IS.
-With IS being repelled in Syria and Iraq, investigations have increasingly focused on potential returnees and homegrown supporters.
+Currently, the OAG, together with fedpol is conducting around 38 proceedings against individuals suspected of being a member and supporting terrorist organizations.
+Investigations have especially been conducted against individuals suspected of supporting terrorist organizations by producing and disseminating propaganda, recruiting or financing of having joined such organizations as Foreign Terrorist Fighters (FTF) as well as of planning attacks within Switzerland and elsewhere.
+Since 2016, the OAG has secured 19 convictions at trial and 28 final penalty orders on terrorism-related charges, all of them regarding either the groups Al-Qaida or IS.
+With IS being repelled in Syria and Iraq, investigations have increasingly focused on potential returnees and home grown supporters.

 1.5.
-Measures to Combat the Corona Virus (COVID-19)
+Measures to Combat Coronavirus (COVID-19)

 The World Health Organisation confirmed on 11 March 2020, that COVID-19 qualifies as a global pandemic.
-The Federal Council's priority is to contain the spread of COVID-19 and to prevent and counter related health threats while fully respecting and protecting human rights.
+The Federal Council's priority was to contain the spread of COVID-19 and to prevent and counter related health threats while fully respecting and protecting human rights.